SophistSolutions/Stroika/README.md

 The Frameworks depend on the Foundation; Foundation modules frequently depend on each other; but Foundation layer code contains no dependencies outside of the Foundation (except on std-c++ layer libraries, and various ThirdPartyComponent libraries, like openssl).

 - Nearly all public interfaces and methods are well documented; implementations are clear and well commented.
-- An elaborate system of built-in assertions (including thread-safety assertions) helps document and enforce usage patterns (without performance cost in production builds).
+- Thoroughly integrated assertions (including thread-safety assertions) help document and enforce usage patterns (without performance cost in production builds).
 - Each release is tested with Valgrind, Google Sanitizers, Github CodeQL, and a variety of platforms and compilers, as well as a large body of regression tests (including most documentation examples) to help assure library correctness.
 - [Sample applications](Samples/ReadMe.md) help show common use cases (like building a web server into your app to deliver web-service content and APIs).
 - [Quick start using pre-built Docker containers](/Documentation/Building%20Stroika.md#build-with-docker) (for Windows, and Linux).